 “Neglecting to prepare for such claims can lead to financial trouble for an organization and its leadership,” Insurance Journal states.
 If you are a nonprofit, an independent insurance agent can help educate you on important risks and liabilities.

 With claims of misappropriation of technology, improper payments, cyber and privacy issues, fiduciary responsibility, nonprofit directors and officers face significant lawsuit exposure.
 When they do occur, these suits can result in millions in civil penalties, not to mention the cost and headache of a defense.
-Your board is one of your most valuable assets – why wouldn’t you protect them with D&O coverage?
+Your board is one of your most valuable assets — D&O insurance protects them.

 Who Can Sue a NonProfit?